 I gain a lot of satisfaction from counseling companies of all sizes but particularly multinationals with brands and business interests around the world – showing them how to manage and protect their intellectual property better and enhance their bottom line.
 My team and I do that strategically, creatively and collaboratively with clients.
 My reward comes when a general counsel thanks me and adds, “You revolutionized what we’re doing.”

-Frequently honored for his national and international service to clients, Reber “Mitch” Boult serves as lead advisor on branding campaigns throughout Asia, Europe and North America.
-He establishes licensing and franchising networks for United States corporations in Europe and Asia and represents a wide range of clients in multi-jurisdictional IP litigation.
+Frequently honored for his national and international service to clients, Reber “Mitch” Boult represents a wide range of clients in multi-jurisdictional IP litigation and serves as lead advisor on branding campaigns throughout Asia, Europe and North America.
 Drawing on years of experience helping companies extend their brands into new markets, Mitch crafts practical and efficient strategies to navigate past the issues that arise and helps that expansion go smoothly.

 With more than 9,000 trademarks under management, Mitch and his team devise commercial and legal tactics to drive brand value, fortify brand strength and lower the cost of global trademark portfolios.
 Mitch also represents clients embroiled in domain name disputes and in proceedings before the United States Patent and Trademark Office (USPTO).
 In these matters, he’s known for using creative approaches and achieving improbable outcomes.